| |

 that more weapons fit in your rack.
 Protect your weapons,

 do not accept shared or offset barrel saddles.
+The

 down side to shared barrel saddles is not being able